Fragrant Honeysuckle Lonicera fragrantissima

 -

+Winter honeysuckle is a broadleaf, deciduous or semi-evergreen, perennial shrub in the honeysuckle family (Caprifoliaceae).
 This shrub is native to eastern and southern China.
 Winter honeysuckle was first introduced in the United States in the late 1800s.
-It was planted as an ornamental and for wildlife food and shelter.
+It was planted as an ornamental and for wildlife food and shelter, but it has since naturalized in many states.
+The specific epithet, fragrantissima, is Latin and means “very fragrant.”

-The easy-to-grow Winter Honeysuckle thrives in well-drained soil and full sun.
-It transplants readily and is tolerant of soil pH and poor soils but is intolerant of wet conditions.
+Winter honeysuckle grows readily (too readily, in some cases) in most soil types, in sun or partial shade.
+It performs best on well-drained soil and full sun.
+It transplants readily and is tolerant of a range of soil pH and of poor soils, but it is intolerant of wet conditions.

-Winter honeysuckle can readily invade woodlands, fields, and most disturbed sites, and then form dense thickets.
+This species might be used in an Asian or fragrance garden, as a screen, border or foundation plant.
+However, winter honeysuckle can readily invade woodlands, fields, and most disturbed sites and then form dense thickets.
 It may be best to consider planting US-native plants instead of winter honeysuckle in the landscape.

 Quick ID Hints: